chocolatey/docs/input/en-us/central-management/setup/service.md

  requirements, e.g. Message, Transport, None).
 ```

 This is due to having a Chocolatey Agent that is v0.10.0+ versus an older Central Management Service (< v0.2.0).
 Newer agents are incompatible because they use newer and more secure methods of communication.
 Please upgrade Central Management to v0.2.0+ at your earliest convenience.
 Or if you are on CCM v0.3.0+, your agents need to be on v0.11.0+.
-Please refer to the [CCM Compability Matrix](xref:central-management#ccm-component-compatibility-matrix).
+Please refer to the [CCM Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix).

 ### Unable to check for deployments from CCM

 This will provide similar messaging as the above.
 The fix is the same, upgrade Chocolatey Central Management to v0.2.0+.
 Or if you are on CCM v0.3.0+, your agents need to be on v0.11.0+.
-Please refer to the [CCM Compability Matrix](xref:central-management#ccm-component-compatibility-matrix).
+Please refer to the [CCM Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix).
 You may need to be on at least v0.3.0 and agents on v0.11.0+ if you are experiencing improper passphrase issues noted below, it means you need to likely upgrade to v0.3.0+ / v0.11.0 across your infrastructure.

 ### We are seeing the error "attempted to call report_computer_information with an improper passphrase" in the CCM Service log